-For nearly 30 years, Duke Storen's academic and professional career has focused keenly on the alleviation of poverty.
+For nearly 30 years, Duke's academic and professional career has focused keenly on the alleviation of poverty.
 Working in all sectors, including academia, community-based not-for-profits, state government, and consulting, Duke has dedicated his time and efforts to social policy and programs designed to bring relief to low-income populations.

-Duke spent a number of years at Rutgers University as a researcher, graduate student professor, and project director at the John J. Heldrich Center for Workforce Development while earning his PhD in Urban Planning and Public Policy.
-Duke also holds a Bachelor of Arts in Social Justice from the College of the Holy Cross, and a Master of Arts in Public Policy from Rutgers University.
+Duke spent a number of years at Rutgers University as a researcher, graduate student professor, and project director at the John J. Heldrich Center for Workforce Development.
+Duke also holds a Bachelor of Arts in Social Justice from the College of the Holy Cross and a Master of Arts in Public Policy from Rutgers University.

-Duke grew up in Indianapolis, Louisville, Memphis and Atlanta before settling in Houston where he attended high school.
-Duke now resides in Fredericksburg, VA with his wife, Barbara and their five children between the ages of 4 and 18.
-Duke's special interests include youth sports, volunteerism, social action, humanitarian relief, economic empowerment, health and human rights.
+Duke resides in Fredericksburg, VA with his wife, Barbara and their five children between the ages of 5 and 19.
+Duke's interests include youth sports, religion, cooking, social action, and human rights.